influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 ## obj template.kafka

-KafkaTrigger refers to the specification of the Kafka trigger.
+"KafkaTrigger refers to the specification of the Kafka trigger."

 ### fn template.kafka.withCompress